wazo-platform/wazo-js-sdk/README.md

   // valid Wazo token
 });

-// eventName can be on the of events here: http://documentation.wazo.community/en/stable/api_sdk/websocket.html ws.on('eventName', (data: mixed) => {
+// 'eventName' can be one the of events listed here: http://documentation.wazo.community/en/stable/api_sdk/websocket.html ws.on('eventName', (data: mixed) => {
 });